margaretmf/margaretmf.github.io/spiritualinspirationandbiblelessoninteraction.md

 * children of light

 "now are ye light in the Lord: walk as children of light:"

-* Divine Love - meeting every need

-"Divine Love always has met and always will meet every human need."

-"The miracle of grace is no miracle to Love."

-* Psalm, the light

-"Christian Science throws on the Scriptures by substiting for the corporeal sense, the incorporeal or spiritual sense of Deity: -"

-* "love God", "love Him" - Assimilate the divine character

-"but the longing to be better and holier, expressed in daily watchfulness and in striving to assimilate more of the divine character"
-"will mould and fashion us anew"

-* Aligned with unselfed love

-"Whatever holds human thought in line with unselfed love, receives directly the divine power"

-* Broken-hearted

-"The Lord is nigh unto them that are of a broken heart; and saveth such as be of a contrite spirit."

-* Recompense for work

-"The Lord recompense thy work, and a full reward be given thee of the Lord God of Israel, under whose wings thou art come to trust."

 ## Week of January 11, 2020 - 'Life' - Inspiring Passages ##